 Unlike traditional confrontational intervention models, the Systemic Family Intervention is invitational.
-In the model the entire family is invited to work together to address multiple issues in a respectful, safe, work environment.
+In this model, the entire family is invited to work together to address multiple issues in a respectful, safe, and collaborative environment.
 The family is then able to utilize new skills to help themselves and the dependent family member accept treatment.

 The focus of Systemic Family Intervention is systemic health.
 As the people in the system get healthy the addicted person must change as well.
 As part of the process, everyone involved learns about addiction.
 Everything changes and the addicted person gets help through treatment – later rejoining a healthy family system.